The Ritz Dance Performance, June 1978

 The finest dancers in Houston would be watching.

-I was in way over my head.
+I was sick in my stomach.
+I was in terrible trouble.
 I was drowning.

 |